1929 Market Crash

 Early Warning Signs Before the 1929 Market Crash

 At the same time, stock prices continued to climb far beyond what corporate earnings justified.
 Valuations became disconnected from economic reality.
 These imbalances made the financial system extremely vulnerable.
+When confidence finally cracked, the market had no cushion to absorb the shock.
+This imbalance is a defining feature of the 1929 Stock Market Crash.

 Black Thursday: The Panic Begins